-SUMMARYTo help rule out if a problem is due to a 3rd party kit, plug-in or a user customisation, it is useful to run MODO in vanilla mode.
+SUMMARYTo help rule out if a problem is due to a 3rd party kit, plug-in, or a user customisation, it is useful to see if the problem occurs in vanilla Modo.

 PLEASE NOTE: Before doing this, we would advise you backup all files and directories mentioned below.

 The following steps will revert Modo to a freshly installed state.

 - Close all instances of Modo on your machine.

 macOS: Finder->Home->Show View Options->Show Library Folder

 Windows: Windows Explorer->View->Options->View->Show hidden files, folders, and drives